gcallah/JohnGray/papers/callahan.md

 Gray next assigns Christianity a unique status among world religions in believing that there is a significant difference between humans and other animals, and holds it thus responsible for Darwin's theory being at all controversial.
 However, quite clearly Judaism and Islam, sharing the Old Testament with Christianity, also differentiate humans from other animals.
+But then, so did Aristotle, giving humans a unique character due to their possessing reason (Aristotle , p.
+9).
+It is true that in religions
-But then, so did Aristotle, giving humans a unique character as "the rational animal."
-True, in religions that include the idea of reincarnation, it is often thought that souls may move between human and non-human lives in successive reincarnations.
+incorporating the idea of reincarnation, it is often thought that souls may move between human and non-human lives in successive reincarnations.
 But Buddhism, for instance, regards human reincarnations as special in their openness to the possibility of enlightenment, since humans, possessing reason, have the ability to grasp the dharma (Norbu et al. 2020, pp. 19-26).
 Gray specifically cites Hinduism as a religion in which humans are not special, but